hyperf/hyperf/docs/en/di.md

 ## Get the Container Object

-Sometimes we may wish to achieve some more dynamic requirements, we would like to be able to directly obtain the `Container` object.
+Sometimes we wish to achieve some more dynamic requirements, we would like to be able to directly obtain the `Container` object.
 In most cases, the entry classes of the framework, such as command classes, controllers, RPC service providers, etc., are created and maintained by `Container`, which means that most of your business codes are all under the management of `Container`.
 This also means that in most cases you can get the `Hyperf\Di\Container` object by declaring in the `Constructor` or by injecting the `Psr\Container\ContainerInterface` interface class through the `@Inject` annotation.
 Here is an example:

 ```php
 <?php